7 Deadly Job Interview Mistakes

 Illustration

-Mistake #1: Not Preparing Relevant Examples
+Interview Mistake #1: Not Preparing Relevant Examples

 One of the most frequent job interview mistakes to avoid is not having a ready supply of specific examples from your work experience that illustrate the skills mentioned in the job description.
 Interviewers often ask behavioral questions to gauge how you've handled various situations.
 "Tell me about a time when..." is a cue to provide a detailed example.
+Taking a few seconds to think before responding can help ensure your answers are clear and focused.

 What you don't want to say during a job interview: